keyanxin/no-skill-drain/README.md

-# no-skill-drain
+# No Skill Drain

-Simple project to allows to disable skill drain on death.
+Simple project to allow disabling skill drain on death.
+This does the exact same as if you would die twice within short period of time, where also no skill drain is active as a buf.
+The difference is that this mod doesn't need the buff active, but will just adjust the skill lowering on death.